 Are you teaching your children about the elections?
-The Karnataka elections are just a week away, and the national elections are also due next year!
+We’re having assembly elections in 5 Indian states this week, and the national elections are also due next year!
 Bombarded with ads on television, on the radio, and everywhere we turn, it’s obvious to young children that something different is happening and that we will be choosing a new leader.
 It is our responsibility as citizens to educate kids about the democratic process of elections and voting.
 So, what better time than now, to introduce children to how our government works, our constitution, elections, voting and what our role is in it all.

 What you can do to get your kids election ready and civics-savvy!